Maboalenen/DFIR/README.md

 ```
 ### Troubleshooting.
 -------------
- - Make sure all the service are runing and active
+ - Make sure all the services are running and active
  ```bash
  $ sudo service elasticsearch status
  $ sudo service elasticsearch stop